In a Little While (Uncle Kracker song)

 "In a Little While" is a song by American singer-songwriter Uncle Kracker from his second album, No Stranger to Shame (2002).
 It was released as a single on August 12, 2002, and peaked at number 59 on the US Billboard Hot 100.
-The single also reached number 26 on the Adult Contemporary chart.
+The single also entered the top 20 in Canada and New Zealand.

 Music video

 The music video was directed by Nick Quested and premiered the week of August 26, 2002.
 American singer-songwriter Willa Ford makes an appearance.